MolimoWang/EventManagementSystem/01-requirements/UseCase/User/35-view_user_account.md

 - The user must be logged into the system.

 ## Postconditions:
-- The user can view his/her own account, including:
+- The user can view his/her own account, including: Name, password and email.
-  1. Name, email.
-  2. List of events his/her have bought tickets for events.

 ## Courses of Events